ohmtech/bohm-eurorack-manual/system/index.md

 - `B+G`: Randomize only Bohm and Groove

+## Perf FX option

+By default, activating or deactivating the Performer FX section is synced to {guilabel}`HIT`.
+It is also possible to toggle it immediately:

+- `INSTANT`: Toggle FX section immediately
+- `SYNCED`: Sync FX to next {guilabel}`HIT`

 ## Scrn Saver option

 By default, the screen saver option is `ON`, as it is important to maximize the